hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/chrome/extentions/openai/scripts/jquery-3.5.1.slim.min.md

 # Fixture definitions (assuming no need for specific data)

 # Tests for core jQuery functionality (no specific functions or classes identified)
-# These are illustrative examples and need adjustment based on the specific functions/classes in the jQuery code
+# These are illuStartive examples and need adjustment based on the specific functions/classes in the jQuery code
 def test_jquery_version():
     """Checks if the jQuery version string is present in the library.""" version_string = "3.5.1"